-The theme of this year’s International Women’s Day was #PressforProgress, a call for gender parity.
+The theme of International Women’s Day 2018 was #PressforProgress, a call for gender parity.
 The representation of women artists compared to male artists in the Western art world, including at institutions like the Walker, has been infamously unequal.
 This is, unfortunately, especially true for women artists of colour.

+For Meticulous Observations Lubaina presented a selection of artworks by women artists, mostly from the Arts Council Collection.
 The starting point for this project was the Walker’s 1872 marble sculpture of Henry Longfellow by Edmonia Lewis.
 This sculpture is very important to Lubaina.
 Longfellow was a well-known American cultural figure, whose poetry influenced popular European and American views of Native American culture.
 His description of Native American people’s lives inspired artist Edmonia Lewis.
 She was the daughter of a Native American (Chippewa) mother and an African American father.
 This portrait reflects her admiration for Longfellow.

 Accepted by H M Government in lieu of Inheritance Tax and allocated to National Museums Liverpool in 2003

 It also demonstrates Lubaina’s dedication to the promotion of women artists of colour.
 The show includes a work by Lubaina called 'Scenes from the Life of Toussaint L’Ouverture' (1987).
 This group of 15 watercolours depicts moments from the life of Toussaint Breda (1746-1803), an enslaved man who led the Haitian slave revolt of 1791.
 He was instrumental in saving Haiti from Napoleon, and is a very important figure in Black history.
 His actions led to Haiti becoming the first free colonial society to reject race as the basis for social status.

 Scenes from the Life of Toussaint L'Ouverture: 5 (installation shot), 1987, Lubaina Himid. © the artist